 (1) Create cycle

-Clicking this button to create a cycle out of the currently selected interval.
+Clicking this button creates a cycle out of the currently selected interval.

 (3) Remove cycles

-Click this button to remove all cycles present in the Timeline.
+Click this button to remove cycles on the selected part of the Timeline.

 To create a cycle: